Jeremyobrien/random-quote-generator/README.md

 # Techdegree Project 1
  Random Quote Machine

-This project uses JavaScript to randomly select different background colors and quotes.
+This project uses basic JavaScript syntax and data structures to build a Random Quote Generator, a program that displays a randomly selected quote and background color each time the user clicks a button.